richrd/endlessvoid/README.md

 ## TODO

+* [ ] Fix stars and add parallax effect.
+TODO: reposition all stars on hit
-* [ ] Optimize rendering and pre-render common graphics (pickups, planets?,
+* [ ] Optimize rendering and pre-render common graphics (pickups, etc.)
 * [ ] Clean up code and refactor it into proper modern js
 * [ ] ~~Improve planet generation~~ Design sun, planet and moon generation.
-* [ ] Different looking planets with more variation in size
+* [ ] Different looking planets with more variation in size (planet colors and possibly craters etc)
 * [ ] Different looking ships
 * [ ] Asteroids with polygons
 * [ ] Some other flying stuff?!
 * [ ] Create proper game logic
+   * [ ] Scale all movement by fps to get consistent speeds across platforms
    * [ ] Spawn on a planet (and respawn on previously visited planet on death)
    * [ ] Collision detection (space ships, bullets, planets)
       * [ ] Simple circle and rectangle based collisions to improve performance